jdohertydev/maison_lavaux/README.md

         Added modals for confirming review deletions, ensuring users cannot accidentally delete reviews without confirmation.

 These updates provide a more intuitive and polished interface, aligning with modern e-commerce standards.

+Critical Update: SKU Uniqueness Enforcement Description

+In this update, we added a unique constraint to the sku field in the Product model.
+This ensures that each product has a distinct SKU, a critical identifier used for inventory management, sales tracking, and integration with third-party systems.
+Reason for the Change

+Previously, the application allowed duplicate SKUs, which led to issues such as:

+    Inventory Management Conflicts: Multiple products with the same SKU made it difficult to track stock levels accurately.
+    System Integration Errors: Many external systems and APIs (e.g., payment processors, shipping systems) rely on SKU as a unique identifier.
+Duplicate SKUs caused data mismatches and operational failures.
+    User Confusion: Both admin users and customers faced difficulty distinguishing between products with the same SKU.

+How the Issue Was Addressed

+    Existing Data Cleanup:
+        Duplicate SKUs in the database were identified and resolved by appending unique identifiers to affected SKUs.
+    Database Schema Update:
+        A unique=True constraint was added to the sku field in the Product model to enforce SKU uniqueness at the database level.
+    Validation Logic:
+        Additional validation was introduced in the model to ensure programmatically created or updated products adhere to the uniqueness rule.

+Impact

+This change ensures the integrity and reliability of product data, improves system stability during integrations, and enhances the user experience for both admins and customers.